JeremieLitzler/vueschool-course/course-vue-router-4-for-everyone.md

 </template>
 ```

+It is recommended to include the `:key` prop to make sure that the components are rendered on route change.

 ## Using `router-link` to render routed links

-If you want to build the navigation, for example, using the `router-link` component enables to create adequate links:
+If you want to build a navigation, using the `router-link` component enables to create adequate links:

 ```htm
 <template>